amarsingh19/CosmosDbCrud/README.md

 ````

-> There is no UI for this but the apis can be called using the swagger UI
+> There is no UI for this but the apis can be called using the swagger UI.
+Run the app using IIS express and the default url should open up the swagger UI.